osacar123/FindMovies_reactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## IMPORTANT
 -you need install npm, because this project was developed with the library 'React js' npm v6.4.1 and node v10.15.2 <br>
--this projec run in FIREFOX  v.65.0.2, is the last at the moment
+-this project run in FIREFOX  v.65.0.2, is the last at the moment
 ## Available Scripts

 In the project directory, you can run: